BIO

 Amber Helene Müller St. Thomas is a Canadian artist who lives and works in Toronto.
 Their artistic practice is based on developing performative actions that include elements of touch and queer gestures.
 They primarily work in lens-based media, textiles and performance.
 They are interested in communal interaction, materiality, and the potential for objects to function as both symbols of self and surrogates for intimacy.

 Müller St. Thomas completed their MFA at York University (2017).
 They were a beneficiary of the Social Sciences and Humanities Research Council Graduate Master’s Scholarship (2016).
 They participated in the 2018 Hamilton Supercrawl Arts Festival and the 2020 Venice International Performance Art Week.
 In 2021, they attended the Cleaning the House Workshop by the Marina Abramović Institute in Greece.
 In 2022, they participated in the NARS Artist Residency in Brooklyn, New York, with the support of the Canada Council for the Arts.
 They completed a residency at the Banff Centre for Arts and Creativity, supported by the Liz Crockford Artists Fund Award (2023).
-In 2024, they will be an artist in residence at Mass MoCA, and in 2025, they have a solo show at the NARS Foundation in Brooklyn, New York.
+In 2024, they were an artist in residence at MASS MoCA, and in 2025, they have a solo show at the NARS Foundation in Brooklyn, New York.

 ARTIST STATEMENT

 I am interested in creating performances and experiences through enactments of gestures that I consider queer.
 These gestures focus attention on themes of reversal, reconstruction, and shift.
 I am also concerned with embodiment and the erasure and visibility of the queer body.
 Through physical contact, I reflect on how human bodies might relate to inanimate objects to generate collective engagement and build relationships.
 I have enacted performances focusing on sharing food and drink as a communal experience.
 These same gestures have often been endurance pieces that test how long I can hold or balance objects on my body.
 I am interested in the weight of objects as symbolism for the emotional and physical fortitude that queer individuals must bear.
-I also use this symbolism to explore the gendered expectations faced by women and femme queer individuals.
-I am interested in the emotions that arise from group experiences, holding objects, and exploring the potential for things to act as surrogates for intimacy or human touch.
+I also use this symbolism to explore the gendered expectations women and femme queer individuals face.
+I am interested in the emotions that arise from group experiences, holding objects, and exploring the potential for objects to act as surrogates for intimacy or human touch.

 Click HERE to view PDF of Curriculum Vitae